seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 asking about, so hunting first spends searches choosing what to search for.
 The stage order is otherwise unchanged and the freeze still precedes both.

-**5 · Catalysts.** Primary source only — protocol, exchange, foundation, regulator.
-Repetition across aggregators is not confirmation and the same host twice is one host (map inv.
+**5 · Catalysts.** Hunted by §6's daily discovery search and admitted only by source class — primary, archive or reported (§6); repetition across aggregators is not confirmation and the same host twice is one host (map inv.
 39).
 Each event is placed relative to the analysis moment (§2).
 This stage and every stage after it is subtractive on the frozen set (step 4).

 **6 · Signals, flows, positioning.** Funding, open interest, liquidation structure,